rpgreview/papersandpaychecks/pnp.md

 The comments made on firearms, above, also apply for melee weapons. *Papers & Paychecks* is not a combat-heavy game, at least not in most cases.
 Nevertheless there are a few situations where weapons of various might be used.

 *Improvised*: Improvished crushing weapons include a half-brick, a thrown rock (using melee skill, up to STR metres in base range), a sturdy chunk of wood, a chair, or similar.
 Because they are not designed to be used in combat melee attacks with such weapons are at -2.
-A one-handed improvised weapon has an ENC of 1 and causes 1x damage.
-A two-handed improvised weapon has an ENC of 2 and causes 2x damage.
+A one-handed improvised weapon has an ENC of 1 and causes 1x damage in bruises.
+A two-handed improvised weapon has an ENC of 2 and causes 2x damage in bruises.

 > Michael J. "Crocodile" Dundee: That's not a knife.
 That's a knife.`
 > Paul Hogan, Crocodile Dundee, 1986

-*Knife*: A small knife has an effective ENC of 0, and does 1x damage and can be thrown up to STR metres in base range.
+*Knife*: A small knife has an effective ENC of 0, and does 1x damage in wounds and can be thrown up to STR metres in base range.
 A large knife is the sort used for gutting fish, hacking away through very big steaks and the like.
-It has an ENC of 1 and does 2x damage.
+It has an ENC of 1 and does 2x damage in wounds.

-*Club*: Often found in the form of sporting equipment, like a cricket or baseball bat, this one or two-handed weapon has an ENC of 2, and does 1x damage (one-handed) or 2x damage (two-handed).
+*Club*: Often found in the form of sporting equipment, like a cricket or baseball bat, this one or two-handed weapon has an ENC of 2, and does 1x damage (one-handed) or 2x damage (two-handed) in bruises.

 *Axe*: In the one-handed hatched variety which can be used as a melee weapon and which can also be thrown up to STR meters in range, an axe has an ENC of 1 and does 2x damage.
-As a two-handed weapon it has a modifier of -1 to use, due to being unbalanced, an ENC of 2, and does 3x damage.
+As a two-handed weapon it has a modifier of -1 to use, due to being unbalanced, an ENC of 2, and does 3x damage in wounds.

 *Sword*: Possibly the rarest of weapons encountered in *Papers & Paychecks* it is plausible that a character may encounter a fencing sword, or, if they are at a museum or expensive hotel, an arming sword.
 A fencing sword is particularly well balanced weapon and is +2 to the melee skill to use, has an ENC of 1, and causes 2x damage.
-An arming sword has a +1 bonus to use, an ENC of 2, and causes 3x damage.
+An arming sword has a +1 bonus to use, an ENC of 2, and causes 3x damage in wounds.

 **Outdoor Equipment**